-Our interviews with the individuals who are engaged in planning and offering the COSIA courses reveal a variety of benefits to the educators as well.
-Aquaria educators, like the COSIA students, learned more about how to offer engaging activities and rigorous content for a wide range of ages.
-They must learn appropriate pedagogy for pre-schoolers, elementary students, secondary students, as well as college level and adults, including parents accompanying children on an aquarium visit.
-Faculty from the IHEs (i.e. university scientists) described being introduced to and gaining a deeper appreciation for a different paradigm of education theory and practice - one based in the informal learning realm.
-One university scientist said:
+Aquaria educators, like the COSIA students, learned more about how to offer engaging activities and rigorous content for learners from a wide range of ages.
+COSIA participants and partners must learn appropriate pedagogy for pre-schoolers, elementary students, secondary students, as well as college level and adults, including parents accompanying children on an aquarium visit.
+ISEI educators find an important venue for their work and a shifting sense of the importance of their work and expertise.
+One aquarium director said: